Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Experimental Apparatus

 \subsection{Implementation Details}

-We implement our algorithm in Scala 2.12.8 and Java 11.0.5 using Apache Spark GraphX 2.4.3~\cite{DBLP:conf/osdi/GonzalezXDCFS14,spark:graphx}.
-We use a single Spark context on a dedicated server using at most 20~cores and 200~GB heap space.
+We implement our algorithms in Scala 2.12.14 and Java 11.0.11 using Apache Spark GraphX 3.1.1~\cite{DBLP:conf/osdi/GonzalezXDCFS14,spark:graphx}.
+We use a single Spark context on a dedicated server\extended{~using up to 20~cores and 200~GB heap space}.
 The datasets are read in parallel as RDF graphs in gzipped $n$-triple files and mapped to GraphX's internal labeled property graph data structure (see \cref{sec:transformation}).
-The vertices are randomly partitioned in the preprocessing Phase~0 using Spark's \texttt{RandomVertexCut} class, implementing the general interface \texttt{PartitionStrategy}.
-This partitions vertices and edges such that all edges with the same subject are co-located.\footnote{Implementation of the \texttt{RandomVertexCut} class: \url{https://spark.apache.org/docs/2.4.3//api/java/org/apache/spark/graphx/PartitionStrategy.RandomVertexCut$.html}} We set the number of partitions equal to the number of available cores.
-This concludes the data preparation stages.